Capacity Update: August, 2021

 After Hours Booking:

-- The representative will be provided with an orientation for extended hours meeting room use.
-This representative must be present at the meeting and is responsible for disseminating information about entering and leaving the premises plus emergency evacuation routes to other group members.
+- A representative from any group using library meeting rooms outside of library operating hours will complete a branch-specific building orientation, sign a branch-specific Letter of Agreement, and pick up a key.
+This representative must attend the meeting and is responsible for disseminating information about entering and leaving the building and emergency evacuation routes to other group members.

-- Individuals receiving a meeting room key must sign a Letter of Agreement, must be over 18 years of age, must present a picture ID at the time the key is issued and indicate they have received an orientation.
+- Individuals receiving a meeting room key must be over 18 years of age, must present a picture ID at the time the key is issued and indicate they have received an orientation.

 - The meeting room key must be returned to the library immediately upon the conclusion of the meeting, either delivered in person to library staff or deposited in the book drop according to prior arrangements.

-- Library buildings are heated and cooled based on normal library hours and may not be as comfortable during extended hours.
+- Library buildings are heated and cooled based on library operating hours and may not be as comfortable during extended hours.

 Failure to comply with these rules may result in refusal of your meeting room use at the Fairfax County Public Library.